uo-ec607/lectures/08-regression/08-regression.md

 #### High dimensional FEs and multiway clustering

-As I already mentioned above, **fixest** supports both high-dimensional fixed effects and multiway clustering.
+As I already mentioned above, **fixest** supports (arbitrarily) high-dimensional fixed effects and (up to fourway) multiway clustering.
 To see this in action, let's add "homeworld" as an additional fixed effect to the model.

 ```r